 - Increase the number of historically underrepresented faculty who advance to the associate and full professor ranks.

-Faculty members who wish to participate in this program during the 2018 – 2019 academic year must complete the online questionnaire no later than September 17, 2018.
+Faculty members who wish to participate in this program during the 2018 – 2019 academic year must complete the online questionnaire no later than September 21, 2018.
+The deadline to submit this questionnaire has passed for the 2018 – 2019 academic year.
 Please direct all questions to Matthew Theriot, Associate Provost for Faculty Development and Strategic Initiatives, at email@example.com.